mattiamanzati/nextgen-effect-devtools/slides.md

 This means that placing a debug break and looking at the call stack will result in a different experience than what you are used to with plain sync JS code.
 All of the code in the debug stack is related to the effect runtime, and not to your actual code.

+And I mean, this is not only an effect problem, even React does the same.
 -->
 ---
 preload: false